ruixiangliu/zmays_germinate/README.md

 Ensembl supports AGPv2 and AGPv3, but their release cycle and version numbers are based on their Ensembl genome scheme.

-The `Makefile` contains a variable `AGP_VER` that can be changed to either: `AGPv2.17` (the last Ensembl release of AGPv2) or `AGPv3.20` (the most recent release of AGPv3).
+The `Makefile` contains a variable `AGP_VER` that can be changed to either:
+`AGPv2.17` (the last Ensembl release of AGPv2) or `AGPv3.20` (the most recent release of AGPv3).
 Note that this only changes what the makefile gathers -- transcript databases created by `R/txdb.R` will use Ensembl's mart databases, but will explicitly version everything created under the directory `data`.

 ## Data

-All data is downloaded to `data/`.
+All data is downloaded to `data/`, in directory corresponding to the AGP version.

 ### Sequences